 Copyright can protect pictures, songs, software, and sometimes consumable goods.
-You can file for a copyright if your logo also appears on books, a website, a photograph or painting.
-Since your logo is a piece of original artwork and it has been placed on tangible goods and digital services, then a copyright may be necessary.
+You can file for copyright if your logo also appears on books, a website, a photograph or painting.
+Since your logo is a piece of original artwork and it has been placed on tangible goods and digital services, then copyright may be necessary.

 Trademarks are, to put it simply, a mark of trade.
 This legal insignia tells others that your word, slogan, image, logo, or combination of these is yours and people can associate these marks of trade with your business.
 For example, McDonald’s has a trademark on their “M”-shaped logo as well as their “I’m Lovin’ It” slogan because their customers can identify their business with either of these marks of trade.

-A trademark is important to have as it helps develop brand loyalty and brand identity while preventing others (industry competitors and non-competitors alike) from stealing the original design.
+A trademark is important to have as it helps to develop brand loyalty and brand identity while preventing others (industry competitors and non-competitors alike) from stealing the original design.
 Trademarks never expire, though if you update your existing logo or rebrand your business, it’s important to file another trademark as they cannot be carried over to different works of art.

 Why trademarking your logo the most popular option